Elinor Florence, Author

 One attractive feature of this old house was the sliding pocket doors between the dining room and the living room, to open or close off the two rooms from each other.
 Note all the beautiful hardwood floors, doors, and trim!

-The kitchen cabinets in Oyen still had the original glass doors on them, as described in Wildwood, and the cabinets were double-sided, so you could access the contents from either the kitchen or the dining room.
+The kitchen cabinets in Oyen still had the original glass doors on them, and the cabinets were double-sided, so you could access the contents from either the kitchen or the dining room.

 The last time I checked, the house in Oyen was for sale.
-Sadly, I can’t convince my husband that buying and restoring this house would be a fun retirement project!
+Sadly, I can’t convince my husband that restoring this house would be a fun retirement project!

 * * * * *